Unlikely Allies / Part 1

 Afraid of losing her husband, Amber Capone searched for alternative treatments outside the American health care system.
 That’s when she discovered psychedelic therapies.

 Amber encouraged Marcus to try it.
 He was skeptical.
-But with little left to lose, he traveled to Mexico for ibogaine therapy.
+But with little left to lose, he traveled to Mexico to undergo ibogaine therapy.

 Marcus says it saved his life.